 My father, James T. Wells, Jr., had 86 years of good living, mostly.
-He was miserable at the end, lying in a bed and watching the tube and reading and sleeping and not much else.
+He was miserable at the end, lying in a bed and watching TV, reading and sleeping and not much else.
 I think he wanted to go because his life had been reduced to this.
 He was a good and decent man with solid values, and he certainly did right by me and my brother and sister as far as providing and protecting us and doing what he could to help us build our own lives.

 But he was also, to me, a crab and a gruff, hidden-away soul (his Guam and Iwo Jima traumas as a Marine during World War II mashed him up him pretty badly) and even, it seemed at times, something of a bitter curmudgeon.
 But not altogether.